Phayde/Windower-addons/trashit/README.md

 ## Notes

-- Designed and tested for **Mog Gardening**, but should work with any item acquisition method: fishing, digging, mob drops, etc.
+- Designed and tested for **Mog Gardening**, but works with any item acquisition method: mob farming, fishing, digging, chest drops, etc.
 - HUD is positioned for **1920x1080**.
 For other resolutions, adjust `HUD_X` at the top of the file using: `HUD_X = math.floor(screen_width / 2) - 140`
 - Compatible with auto-sorter addons - a short delay is applied before each drop to give sorters time to move items to their final slot first.